This Woman Juiced 5 Pounds of Carrots Daily for 8 Months. Here’s What Happened

 Too good to be true, right?
 That’s what Anne thought, until she decided to give him a call through the number on his website.
-He told her he’d used ordinary carrots from the supermarket, and that in the seven years since his carrot cure, the cancer hadn’t returned once.
+He told her he’d used ordinary carrots from the supermarket, and that in the seven years since his carrot regimen, the cancer hadn’t returned once.
 He believed 5 pounds of carrots daily was the threshold for cancer: more might be good, but less wouldn’t work (as he realized firsthand when he tried juicing only 3 pounds).
 Anne believed him, especially because he wasn’t selling anything.
 She went to the supermarket herself to grab carrots and a juicer, and began her journey on November 16, 2012.

 Five pounds of carrots.
 Five cups of daily juice.
 Ready, set, go.

 On January 9th, 2013, her CT scan was promising.
 Surprised, her oncologist delivered the good news.
 The two tumors hadn’t grown, and had actually shrunk slightly.
 She no longer recommended chemotherapy.
 Anne continued juicing carrots.
 “I thought that maybe, they were curing me,” she writes.

 In March 2013, she had a new CT scan.
 It shows no swollen lymph nodes, and the previously enlarged cancerous ones had shrunk even further.
 In fact, they were normal.
 “I think this means that I no longer had cancer,” she said, “but he didn’t tell me that, so I went on juicing carrots daily.”

 On August 1st, she got more results back.
 “Little change from January” and “No sign of cancer.”